NekoUwUGamerfnf/Attrition-Extended/README.md

 Convars

-`extra_spawn_admin` Put Players Uid To Use Admin Commands If The Server Is Using Karma Mod Abuse This Doesn't Needed To Be Changed
+`extra_spawn_admin` Put Players Uid To Use Admin Commands Putting A Players Uid In This Overrides Karma Mod Abuse Checks If The Server Is Using Karma Mod Abuse This Doesn't Need To Be Changed

 Other Attrition Extended Versions